thepauterman/ai-platform-reference-architecture/README.md

-# AI Platform Reference Architecture
+# AI Platform Reference Architecture + AI Gateway implementation

 This repository contains both the reference architecture and the initial implementation of an AI Governance Gateway, which serves as the first executable component of the platform.